 At Vantage Point in Fayetteville, we provide a full continuum of behavioral health and addiction treatment services for children, adolescents, adults, and seniors that are in need of care.
 We are dedicated to providing each of our center’s clients confidential care in a caring environment designed to promote crisis resolution, positive self-awareness, and personal growth.
 Our center’s highly qualified staff provides care 24-hours a day to help ensure the safety of each and every individual in our programs.
 Throughout all of our mental health programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.

-Types of Treatment Offered at Vantage Point
+Types of self-harm treatment offered at Vantage Point Behavioral Health Hospital Fayetteville, AR

 When you arrive at Vantage Point for self-harm treatment, you will meet with an assessment specialist who will conduct a comprehensive evaluation in order to determine your current needs.
 Once the evaluation is complete, the assessor will consult with one of our psychiatrists to determine your most appropriate level of care.
 Mental health treatment is offered under the medical direction and supervision of our psychiatrists and administered by our nurses, social workers, therapists, recreational specialists, special education teachers, and other mental health professionals.
 Some of the therapeutic methods we use to treat self-harm at our mental health center include: